Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Bounds via Geometric Intersection Graphs

-Usually when studying minors, we usually care about ``forbidden'' minors of a particular given graph.
-However, we will use uniform shallow minors in the opposite sense: Given a graph $G$, we will usually aim to find a graph $H$ for which $G$ is a uniform shallow minor.
+Usually when studying minors, we start with a graph, and then consider which minors it contains or does not contain.
+Often, we even ``forbid'' minors, resulting in classes like $K_h$-minor-free graphs.
+However, we will use uniform shallow minors in the exact opposite sense: Given a graph $G$, we will aim to find a graph $H$ for which $G$ is a uniform shallow minor.
 In particular, their use is characterized by the following technical lemma:

 \begin{lemma} Let $G=(V,E)$ be a graph with $n$ vertices, and let $H=(V',E')$ be a graph with $|V'|=r\cdot n$ vertices.
 Suppose $G$ is a uniform shallow minor of $H$ with depth $L$.
-Then $\gamma^{(1)}(G)\lesssim r\cdot L\cdot\gamma^{(1)}(G)$. \end{lemma}
+Then $\gamma^{(1)}(G)\lesssim r\cdot L\cdot\gamma^{(1)}(H)$. \end{lemma}

 This lemma will be useful in the following sense: If we have a graph $G$ of genus $g$, we may be able to find a graph $H$ of genus $g$ by performing local transformations at each vertex, so that $G$ is a uniform shallow minor of $H$.
 In particular, we may be able to find an $H$ with useful properties, such as a reduced maximum degree or faces that are easier to triangulate.
 Then, a bound on $\gamma^{(1)}(H)$ will imply a bound on $\gamma^{(1)}(G)$, with ``loss'' $L$.